True Blue Accreditation

 In an effort to fulfill basic administrative needs all chapters must meet the expectations below in order to be accredited.
 Additionally, the minimum expectations are designed to ensure the Office of Fraternity and Sorority Life is meeting the needs of our community members.

-- Attendance requirements must be fulfilled for ALL identified True Blue events.
+- Attendance requirements must be fulfilled for identified True Blue events.

 - Chapter leaders must meet with FSL staff a minimum of two times per semester to discuss objectives.

-- Rosters, Bid Acceptance Forms, and Officer Update Forms must be submitted by established deadlines.
+- Rosters, Bid Acceptance Forms, Annual Report Updates, Officer Update Forms, etc. must be submitted by established deadlines.

-- At least one chapter representative must be in attendance at All-Council meetings.
+- At least one chapter representative must be in attendance at All-Presidents meetings.

-- Chapter must not have any major university judicial violations or currently be on judicial sanctioning.
+- Chapter must not have any major university judicial violations.

 Points to Consider